-Depart Nashville headed to the home of Jack Daniels Whiskey in Lynchburg, TN.
-The Jack Daniel's Distillery is the oldest registered in the U.S. and where it all happens.
+Depart Nashville headed to the home of Jack Daniel's Whiskey in Lynchburg, TN.
+The Jack Daniel Distillery is the oldest registered in the U.S. and where it all happens.
 It's where Mr. Jack first crafted the recipe for Old No. 7.
 It's where the pure, iron-free cave spring water flows.
-And, it's where every drop of Jack Daniel's Tennessee Sippin' Whiskey is still made today.
-Your group will tour the distillery followed by lunch at Muss Mary Bobo's.
+Most importantly, it's where every drop of Jack Daniel's Tennessee Sippin' Whiskey is still made today.

 Experience one last scrumptious Southern meal at Miss Mary Bobo's.
 Dinner is served at 11am and 1pm Monday through Saturday.
 Today, the proprietress at Miss Mary's is Jack Daniel's great-grandniece, Lynne Trolley.
 She is also an official taster at her Uncle Jack's Distillery.